 Whatever music you’re into - Leeds is a wonderful destination to visit to indulge your love of music.
 The city is bustling with live music venues and is home to bars and clubs to suit all budgets and tastes.
 To help you find the best places to enjoy some live beats, we’ve put together a handy list, so you know exactly where to head on your night out.

-Leeds has produced some famous bands over the years, as well as many smaller musicians still searching for their big break.
-If you have an ear for unique bands, it’s likely you will have heard of many of the well-known names and those you don’t know are well worth checking out.
+Leeds has produced some famous bands over the years and many smaller musicians still searching for their big break.
+If you have an ear for unique bands, it’s likely you will have heard of many of the well-known names, and those you don’t know are well worth checking out.

 Below are some of the most recognised names in the world of music who originate from Leeds: